febus982/k3s-cluster/docs/index.md

 It is possible to still run an HA setup using only 2 masters, but an [external datastore](https://rancher.com/docs/k3s/latest/en/installation/datastore) would be necessary.

-It is also possible to run pods on the masters, removing the taints on the control plane PIs in the ansible inventory.
-_(Running loads on Kubernetes masters is a bad practice that can make your cluster unresponsive.
+It is also possible to enable pod scheduling on the masters, removing the taints from the control plane PIs in the ansible inventory. _(Running loads on Kubernetes masters is a bad practice that can make your cluster unresponsive.
 You'll also need more than 2GB of RAM if you still want to proceed in this way)_

 ### Non HA Setup